 |Expiry date:||March 2017|

-York Trials Unit members David Torgerson, Catherine Hewitt, Catriona McDaid, Alison Booth, Arabella Clarke, Adwoa Parker and Kat Chatterton are working on the RCT with Martin Webber and Nicola Moran from the Department of Social Policy and Social Work.
+York Trials Unit members David Torgerson, Catherine Hewitt, Catriona McDaid, Alison Booth, Arabella Scantlebury (nee Clarke) and Adwoa Parker (nee Hughes-Morley) worked on the RCT with Martin Webber and Nicola Moran from the Department of Social Policy and Social Work.

-Catriona McDaid, Alison Booth, Arabella Clarke, Adwoa Hughes-Morley and Kat Chatterton are undertaking the systematic reviews in consultation with Inspector Bill Scott, Mental Health Partnership Development Inspector for North Yorkshire Police.
+Catriona McDaid, Alison Booth, Arabella Scantlebury, and Adwoa Parker undertook the systematic reviews in consultation with Inspector Bill Scott, Mental Health Partnership Development Inspector for North Yorkshire Police.

-Representatives of North Yorkshire Police and the Police and Crime Commissioners Office are working closely with York Trials Unit and the other University of York departments involved in the Connect project.
-These are Public Health and Society Unit in the Department of Health Sciences, York Management School, the Institute for Effective Education and the Department of Politics.
-The Principle Investigator for the project is Professor Martin Smith, Head of the Department of Politics.
+Representatives of North Yorkshire Police and the Police and Crime Commissioners Office worked closely with York Trials Unit and the other University of York departments involved in the Connect project.
+These were Public Health and Society Unit in the Department of Health Sciences, York Management School, the Institute for Effective Education and the Department of Politics.
+The Principle Investigator for the project was Professor Martin Smith, Head of the Department of Politics.

 Scantlebury A, McDaid C, Booth A, Fairhurst C, Parker A, et al. Effectiveness of a training programme for Police Officers who come into contact with people with mental health problems: protocol for a pragmatic randomised controlled trial.
 Publicly available on Connect and YTU websites prior to randomisation.